 Nowadays it’s rare to spot someone who isn’t walking along the street head down checking messages, a phone clamped to their ear, or sitting on the tube or bus enthralled by the latest game.

-There’s a world of information, communication, games and entertainment at our fingertips.
-But being able to be constantly connected to a mobile hand held device is both a blessing and a curse, causing a crisis in posture.
+But being able to be constantly connected is both a blessing and a curse, causing a crisis in posture.

-The danger is we get so focused peering at the screen that we end up holding our neck and upper back in awkward positions for long periods of time.
-Some of us practically conduct our lives by text resulting in head, neck, arm pain and numbness.
-Constantly looking down, craning your neck at an abnormal angle puts enormous strain on the spine.
+Some of us practically conduct our lives by text resulting in headaches, sore necks, shoulder pain, aching arms and wrists, as well as numbness.
+Constantly looking down and craning your neck at an abnormal angle puts enormous strain on the spine.

-Apparently the time we spend looking at portable screens has now even eclipsed the time we spend watching television.
-A new study by digital analysts Flurry puts it at nearly three hours on average a day
+The time we spend looking at portable screens has now even eclipsed the time we spend watching television according to a study by digital analysts Flurry amounting to nearly three hours on average a day.

 The ability to stay in constant touch with the whole world is phenomenal.
-But the endless checking of emails and texts can also simply add another layer of pressure to our lives.
+But the endless checking of emails and texts can dominates people’s lives in both positive and negative ways adding another layer of pressure to our lives.